nephio-project/docs/install-guide/README.md

 ## Introduction

-This installation guide will get you up and running with a Nephio demonstration environment.
-This environment is a single VM that will be used in the exercises to simulate a topology with a Nephio management cluster, a regional workload cluster, and two edge workload clusters.
+This Installation guide will set up and run a Nephio demonstration environment.
+This environment is a single VM that will be used in the exercises to simulate a topology with a Nephio Management cluster, a Regional Workload cluster, and two Edge Workload clusters.

 ## Installing on GCE

 ### GCE Prerequisites

-You need a account in GCP and `gcloud` available on your local environment.
+You will need a account in GCP and `gcloud` installed on your local environment.

 ### Create a Virtual Machine on GCE